-Here are some suggestions into how you can build such a culture:
+Here are some suggestions for how you can build such a culture:

-Accept and embrace all ideas, even the radical ones.
+- Accept and embrace all ideas, even radical ones.

 Some big companies have problems with this since they usually do not take innovation seriously or they struggle with hierarchically-minded managers and leaders.
 If you are struggling with this, review some of our best innovation management tips for businesses.